Hospital in the Home (HITH) provides admitted care in the comfort of the patient’s home or other suitable location.

 - appropriately supported in the home; for example, by a carer or other appropriate person

 - living in a suitable environment with access to a telephone

 Patients may be admitted to HITH in different ways, depending on their condition and treatment.
 Some patients may be directly admitted from the emergency department or the community.
-They may have a stay in hospital first, and then be transferred into HITH to continue their treatment (for example, after surgery or after their condition has stabilised).
+Patients may have a stay in hospital first, and continue their treatment through the hospital's Hospital in the Home service.

 There are 52 HITH service sites across Victoria.

 If a patient does not meet the acute admission criteria but requires specialist care in the community, there are a range of programs that may be appropriate.

 Health Independence Programs (HIP) aim to provide hospital substitution and diversion services by supporting people in the community, in ambulatory settings and in their homes.